Frequently Asked Questions

 Since the average stovetop cooking temperature is about 350⁰F, cooking with olive oil is a safe and healthy choice.
 At Saratoga Olive Oil, we carry only the freshest oils with very low FFAs.

-Just add the desired amount of balsamic, (Saratoga Olive Oil balsamic, of course!) in a small sauce pan, approximately 1 cup for a pork tenderloin.
+Just add the desired amount of balsamic vinegar (Saratoga Olive Oil balsamic, of course!) in a small sauce pan, approximately 1 cup for a pork tenderloin.
 Put on your stovetop and bring to a boil over low heat and then reduce heat to a simmer for 10-15 minutes.
 The amount that you end up with is about ½ of what you start with and it will thicken slightly as it cools.

 We receive many phone calls and emails about this commonly occurring situation.
 The short answer is, “Your olive oil is perfectly fine to use”.
 The longer answer is your oil’s cloudy appearance can occur for a couple of reasons.
 Your Baklouti Green Chili is a fused olive oil.
 Fused oils are produced by crushing the olives and the fruit, peppers or herbs together at the same time.
 The cloudiness is a natural result of this process as small particles of olive skin and fruit, pepper or herbs as well as healthy enzymes can appear in your oil.
 This sediment may look ominous, but it is what gives your olive oil the irresistible flavor that you love.
 Since our oil is made in batches, one bottle may have more olive sediment than another so one bottle may appear perfectly clear depending on when the oil was decanted in the batch.
 This can occur in both our fused as well as infused oils.